How the trust works

 Director of School Improvement and Executive Headteacher

-Each executive headteacher takes the strategic lead overseeing one of the four regional hubs across the trust.
-In addition, they line manage particular members of the CST including educational welfare officers, school improvement team, educational psychologist and the team of associate leaders.
+Each director takes the strategic lead overseeing one of the four regional hubs across the trust as executive headteacher.
+In addition, they line manage particular members of the core services team, including educational welfare officers, heads of EYFS, digital learning, curriculum, IT network and SEND, the school improvement team, educational psychologist and the SCITT.